Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 Karman from my forum
 Helped to find bugs and offered suggestions on how to improve the bot.
 Also gave me the idea for the Gremlins.

+Baracouda from Esper.net
+Offered many suggestions

+Pentium320 from Esper.net
+Offered many great ideas and also rewrote some of the auction house code to be more efficient.

  _______________________________________________________________________